wasituf/dotfiles/README.md

 sudo nixos-rebuild switch --flake '/etc/nixos#your-username'
 ```

-### Configuration.nix
+## Configuration.nix

 After the first steps, you should have the flake installed and the channels configured.
 The next step is to switch to our new configuration.nix file.
-This is should be done carefully and in many steps as not to break anything.
+This is should be done carefully and incrementally as not to break anything.
 The most common problem you'll face will be missing files, so lets tackle that first.

+By now, you should have this repository cloned/downloaded, the next step is to put the files in the correct paths on your system.